zachphillips/zachphillips.github.com/_posts/2010-02-03-proclaimed-abstinence-only-breakthrough-study-is-self-gratifying.markdown

 ---
-date: '2010-02-03 01:08:01'
 layout: post
-slug: proclaimed-abstinence-only-breakthrough-study-is-self-gratifying
-status: publish
-title: ★ Abstinence-Only (Breakthrough!)
+title: Abstinence-Only (Breakthrough!)
 Study is Self-Gratifying
-wordpress_id: '25'
-tags:
-- abstinence only education
-- education
-- pregnancy
-- Rob Stein
-- sex
-- sex education classes
-- trusted news sources
-- unwanted pregnancies
 ---

 I was surprised when perusing the Huffington Post today to discover [an article lauding abstinence-only education](http://www.washingtonpost.com/wp-dyn/content/article/2010/02/01/AR2010020102628.html?hpid=topnews), claiming that there was a totally new and totally awesome scientific study which claimed that abstinence-only education irrefutably worked!